Campaign of the Month: October 2017

 A Paramour is someone romantically involved with you: a spouse, long-term boyfriend or girlfriend, vampiric lover, etc. They’ll do bigger favors for you than Allies, but also expect bigger ones in return.
 The Paramour has a number of Status dots (or equivalent degree of personal aptitude) equal to (dots in this Background).
 If a Paramour holds multiple types of Status, use the highest one to determine the Paramour’s cost.

-Paramours who have more Status than you, especially vampire ones, are likely to be domineering or dismissive and to regard you as an inequal partner in the relationship.
+Paramours who have more Status than you, especially vampire ones, are likely to be domineering or dismissive and to regard you as an unequal partner in the relationship.
 The bigger the Status difference, the more pronounced this treatment is.
-Inequal enough Paramours may work better as Mentors.
+Unequal enough Paramours may work better as Mentors.

 Mortal PCs usually can’t knowingly buy night-folk as Paramours.
 Lesser night-folk (hunters, ghouls, etc.) pay an extra dot to buy true night-folk as Paramours.
 True night-folk usually don’t buy mortals or lesser night-folk as Paramours, but sometimes do, and pay two and one fewer dots for them, respectively.

-Pawns are people you have under your thumb through owed favors, psychological manipulation, supernatural control, or some combination of the three.
+Pawns are people you can manipulate into doing your bidding.
+This could be through blackmail, owed favors, supernatural control, or anything else that puts them under your thumb.
 Unlike Retainers, Pawns don’t work directly for you: they live their own lives and likely have access to some kind of resource that drew your interest.
 Like Retainers, though, Pawns can resent your control and may rebel (or be wrested away by rivals) if treated poorly.
 Some example Pawns are the mayor, police chief, or other institutional figure who faithfully listens to “advice” from an elder vampire who’s quietly backed their career.
 Pawns are more expensive than Allies, but the relationship is one where you’re unquestionably in charge.
-A Pawn holds Status (or an equivalent degree of personal aptitude) equal to (dots in this Background).
+A Pawn holds Status (or an equivalent degree of personal aptitude) equal to (dots in this Background – 1).
 If a Pawn holds multiple types of Status, use the highest one to determine the Pawn’s cost.

 • Mortals pay one extra dot to buy other mortals as Pawns.
 They usually can’t buy night-folk as Pawns.